alex-antonison/health-etl-data-platform/README.md

 ### Cloud Platform

-[aws](aws.amazon.com) is the Cloud Platform of choice for HealthETL as our team has deep experience with building and deploying scalable platforms on AWS.
+[aws](aws.amazon.com) is the Cloud Platform of choice for HealthETL as our team has deep experience with building and deploying scalable applications on AWS.

 ### Data Transformation Tools

 * [dbt](https://www.getdbt.com/) is the leading data transformation tool in the Data Engineering world.
-The ability to bring Software Development best practices to the Extract-Load-Transform pattern allowing for teams to utilize the existing compute power of their Cloud Data Warehouse makes it a clear choice.
+The ability to bring Software Development best practices to the Extract-Load-Transform pattern and allowing for teams to utilize the existing compute power of their Cloud Data Warehouse makes it a clear choice.
 Couple with it the ability to define data tests on both source and created data models, unit tests for sql transformations, and allowing co-locating data asset documentation with the SQL only makes it a more clear winner.
   * [sqlmesh](https://sqlmesh.com/) is another popular data transformation tool and includes with it some appealing features such that make it less dependent on external orchestration tools like Dagster.
 However, it is still an evolving tool and has less market adoption than dbt making it more challenging to hire people with experience for it.

 ### Orchestration Tool